· ·

 Bringing Babies to Restaurants in Malta

-Most restaurants weren’t accommodating at all, even though I didn’t need a high chair or special treatment.
-I just needed to put the stroller somewhere outside.
+Most restaurants weren’t accommodating, even though I didn’t need a high chair or special treatment.
+I just needed to put the stroller somewhere outside and waiters seemed annoyed by it.

-I found Maltese being pretty unfriendly towards babies.
+I found Maltese to be pretty ambivalent towards babies.
 Nobody ever let us use a seat on a public bus.
-On the plane, I was seated next to a Maltese man who decided to complain loudly that he doesn’t want to sit next to a baby (and my son was fast asleep the entire flight, didn’t even move!).
+On the plane, I was seated next to a Maltese man who decided to complain loudly that he didn’t want to sit next to a baby (and my son was fast asleep the entire flight and didn’t even move!).

 Public Transportation with Babies in Malta

 Malta has a decent system of public transport.
 In theory, many buses are fully accessible for buggies and are air-conditioned and there is also a special area allocated for pregnant women and parents holding young children.
-I’m saying in theory as in reality it’s different.
+I’m saying in theory, as in reality is different.

 Buses get so packed in the spring and summer that they won’t even stop at multiple stops because they’re so overpacked.
-I had bus drivers stopping for me as they felt bad I’m standing at the bus stop for what felt like forever (30+ minutes) and telling me I can get in up front with nothing to hold onto and holding onto the stroller with my baby for dear life.
+I had bus drivers stopping for me as they felt bad that I was standing at the bus stop for what felt like forever (30+ minutes) and telling me I could get in up front with nothing to hold onto and holding onto the stroller with my baby for dear life.

 That said, rent a car.
 Traveling around Malta by car is the easiest way to experience it all.